johannschopplich/nuxt-kql/docs/guide/getting-started.md

 ## Step 3: Set up the Environment

-Without a backend, Nuxt KQL won't be able to fetch queries.
+Without a backend, Nuxt KQL will not be able to fetch queries.
 In order to do so, you have to point to a Kirby instance with the official [Kirby KQL](https://github.com/getkirby/kql) plugin installed.

-It's recommended to use the [Kirby Headless Starter](/guide/what-is-nuxt-kql#kirby-headless-starter), which is a customized Kirby project template that includes the KQL plugin and a custom KQL endpoint `api/kql` that supports **token authentication**.
+It is recommended to use the [Kirby Headless Starter](/guide/what-is-nuxt-kql#kirby-headless-plugin), which is a customized Kirby project template that includes the KQL plugin and a custom KQL endpoint `api/kql` that supports **token authentication**.

 Enable the `bearer` authentication method in your Nuxt config: